CloudChi/FX-Framework/README.md

-# FX-documentation
+# FX Frameworks Scripts Documentation

 ## Summary

-The Framework system is organized into Modules which handle specific tasks or areas of tasks.
+The Frameworks system is comprised of multiple FileMaker files which are primarily organized using a specific Script folder/subfolder structure.

+## Script folder categories (organized in this order)

+- ### Non-Module folders
+  - Schedules
+  - Import
+- ### Module folders
+  - Layout
+  - Regular

+## Non-Module Folders

+- ### Schedules
+  - Contains no subfolders
+  - Scripts contain no logic
+  - Scripts can only call scripts in this file's Public subfolder of any Regular Modules within the same file
+    - Will be called by the script scheduler within FileMaker Server which has no way to filter or sort scripts.
+      - Putting the Module on top just makes it easier to find the scripts needed.
+      -
+- ### Import
+  - Contains subfolders
+  - Scripts contain no logic
+  - Scripts can only call scripts in an External file's Regular Module's External subfolder.

-## Module Structure
+## Module Folders

-1. Modules are folders within the Script Manager.
+- Modules are folders within the Script Manager.
+- Modules handle specific tasks or areas of tasks.
-2. Modules can contain sub-Modules, but only one level deep.
+- Modules can contain sub-Modules, but only one level deep.
-3. Modules contain Structure subfolders, but only one level deep.
+- Modules contain Structure subfolders, but only one level deep.
-4. Structure subfolders are in no particular order within the Module folder.
+- Structure subfolders are in no particular order within the Module folder.
-Not all Modules will have all the Structure subfolder types, which are only added as needed.
+  - Not all Modules will have all the Structure subfolder types, which are only added as needed.
-5. Modules are transferable between files with minimal connections required.
+- Modules are transferable between files with minimal connections required.
-6, Modules can be addressed by other Modules and they can address other Modules.
+- Modules can be addressed by other Modules and they can address other Modules.
-7. Module scripts use consistently structured JSON for Parameters and Results.
+- Module scripts use consistently structured JSON for Parameters and Results.
-8. Module scripts can receive errors (in JSON format) from called subscripts.
+- Module scripts can receive errors (in JSON format) from called subscripts.
-9. All Module scripts pass errors up to calling scripts, except scripts in the Button, Procedures or Triggers Structure subfolders.
+- All Module scripts pass errors up to calling scripts, except scripts in the Button, Procedures or Triggers Structure subfolders.

-## MODULE TYPES

-A Module in a file can be one of 3 types:

-Schedules (first Module in file)
-Import (second Module in file)
-Regular Modules (no particular order in file)
-Layout Module

-Schedules
-Scripts in this Module do not contain logic
-Contain no subfolders
-This Module contains any script that will be called by the script scheduler within FileMaker Server which has no way to filter or sort scripts.
-Putting the Module on top just makes it easier to find the scripts needed.
-Scripts in this Module can only call scripts in the Public subfolder of any Regular Modules within the same file.

-Import
-Scripts in this Module do not contain logic
-Contain no subfolders
-Scripts in this Module can only call scripts in an External file's Regular Module's External subfolder.

 Structure subfolder types (in Regular Modules):